 June-October

-June through October is the busiest season on the mountain as it coincides with the summer holiday period in Europe and N. America.
+June through October is the busiest season on the mountain as it coincides with the summer holiday period in Europe and North America.
 The weather is also very good.
 Generally dry and warm during the day.

 November-December